The Great Southern Trendkill: Music and lyrics

+Release

+The album was released on May 7th, 1996, by Elektra Records and East West Records.
+The album was an immediate commercial success, though was not as successful as their previous album, peaking at number four on the Billboard 200, where it opened at 149,000 copies.
+Although it did chart in numerous other countries such as Australia, Canada, and the UK, where it peaked within the top 20.
+The album would later receive multiple certifications, including a platinum certification in the United States for selling over a million copies.

+The band would later tour the album with Eyehategod and White Zombie, where Anselmo would suffer a near fatal overdose that would leave him legally dead for 5 minutes before an adrenaline shot revived him.Official Live: 101 Proof, released in 1997.

 Critical reception

 The Great Southern Trendkill received mixed to positive reviews from music critics upon release and was more polarizing than Pantera's previous albums.
 Steve Huey of AllMusic gave it a score of 3 out of 5 stars and stated, "Longtime Pantera fans will find plenty to enjoy here, and the band's expanding range bodes well, but overall, Trendkill is an inconsistent outing."

 In retrospective analysis, the album has often been looked on more favorably, being noted as their heaviest and most aggressive work.
 In a retrospective review for Pitchfork, Saby Reyes-Kulkarni awarded it a score of 7.7/10 and summarized their review by saying "Intended as a rallying cry against shifting trends, Pantera's most abrasive album comes off more like a cry for help that reveals the turmoil eating the band from within.
 It's also thrilling."
 In 2024, Jon Wiederhorn of Loudwire stated "The Great Southern Trendkill writhes and rails with desperation and self-loathing and roars with a new reservoir of aggression and intensity, making it the heaviest album Pantera ever released."
 In 2019, Kerrang! ranked it as the best Pantera album.